Once the water has been collected at the intakes from the rivers, or is drawn from the aquifer, it enters a treatment plant.

 The Ministry of Health has established guidelines for safe drinking water: the Drinking Water Standards for New Zealand 2005 (revised 2008).
 Our treatment methods are designed to produce water that meets these standards and satisfies the needs of our customers.

 The Wainuiomata water treatment plant receives water from the Wainuiomata and Orongorongo rivers and three smaller creeks (Georges, Big Huia, and Little Huia).
 The plant's design capacity is 60 million litres per day (ML/d), but production is typically around 30 ML/d or just under 20 percent of total supply each year.
+Wainuiomata is the newest treatment plant in our network, opened in 1993.
 Read more

 Greater Wellington Regional Council has approved the permanent chlorination of Lower Hutt drinking water.
 The Council voted in favour of a recommendation from Wellington Water, based on our Waterloo Wellfield Water Quality Contamination Investigations Report.
+Access the report in related documents at the bottom of this page.
 Read more